Linux namespaces: Administrative hierarchy

-To facilitate privilege isolation of administrative actions, each namespace type is considered owned by a user namespace based on the active user namespace at the moment of creation.
-A user with administrative privileges in the appropriate user namespace will be allowed to perform administrative actions within that other namespace type.
-For example, if a process has administrative permission to change the IP address of a network interface, it may do so as long as its own user namespace is the same as (or ancestor of) the user namespace that owns the network namespace.
-Hence, the initial user namespace has administrative control over all namespace types in the system.
+To facilitate privilege isolation for administrative actions, every namespace type is tied to a user namespace.
+When a non-user namespace is created, it is considered "owned" by the user namespace that was active at the moment of its creation.

+A user with administrative privileges (specifically, possessing the CAP_SYS_ADMIN capability) in the owning user namespace is allowed to perform administrative actions on that namespace.
+For example, if a process has administrative permissions to change the IP address of a network interface, it may do so, but only if its active user namespace owns that specific network namespace.
+Because the initial (host) user namespace is the ancestor of all other namespaces, the host's root user inherently retains administrative control over all namespace types across the entire system.

 Implementation details

-Namespaces are represented by virtual file objects within the kernel.
+Namespaces are represented as virtual file objects within the kernel, accessible via the procfs pseudo-filesystem.